-A disqualification penalty that applies to many of the same Rules breaches as in stroke play.
-A REFEREE'S DUTIES AND AUTHORITY DEPEND ON THE REFEREE'S DESIGNATED ROLE 14) FOR THE REFEREE DESIGNATED TO MONITOR MULTIPLE MATCHES OR CERTAIN HOLES OR SECTIONS OF THE COURSE: The unassigned roving referee has only limited authority to intervene in play and should avoid becoming involved in a match unless: - 1) A player asks for help with the Rules or asks for a ruling, or - 2) A player may be in breach of a Code of Conduct provision, or - 3) A player or players may be in breach of Rule 1.3b, Players Agreeing to Ignore a Rule or Penalty, or - 4) A player may be in breach of Rule 5.6, Unreasonable Delay of Play, Prompt Pace of Play, or - 5) A player arrives late to the tee for their starting time, or - 6) A player's search for a ball reaches three minutes.
+- 1) Keep a scorecard and take notes. - 2) When giving a ruling invite the opponent to listen in on the conversation. - 3) At each hole, when the match reaches the green, get out of your cart and stand near the green so that you can hear any concessions, confirm the hole scores and the state-of-the-match with the players.
+You will also be in a good position to make a result-of-the-hole and state-of-the-match announcement to the spectators.
+15) FOR THE REFEREE TASKED TO MONITOR MULTIPLE MATCHES OR CERTAIN HOLES OR SECTIONS OF THE COURSE: The "roving" referee has only limited authority to intervene in play and should avoid becoming involved in a match unless: - 1) A player asks for help with the Rules, or - 2) A player may be in breach of a Code of Conduct provision, or - 3) A player or players may be in breach of Rule 1.3b, Players Agreeing to Ignore a Rule or Penalty, or - 4) A player may be in breach of Rule 5.6, Unreasonable Delay of Play, Prompt Pace of Play, or - 5) A player arrives late to the tee for their starting time, or - 6) A player's search for a ball reaches three minutes.

-The roving referee who sees a player about to breach a Rule should not intervene.
-And, if a player does breach the Rule, a roving referee should not try to apply a penalty unless the opponent requests a ruling.
-(Definition of Referee) 15) FOR THE REFEREE ASSIGNED TO ONE MATCH:
+The "roving" referee who sees a player about to breach a Rule should not intervene.
+And, if a player does breach the Rule, a "roving" referee should not try to apply a penalty unless the opponent requests a ruling.
+(Definition of Referee) Both "assigned" and "roving" referees should time any ball searches that they come upon.
+And, in CGA events, unless a player objects, both "assigned" and "roving" referees should assist with any ball search.